Statistics (STAT)

 STAT 170.
 REGRESSION AND TIME SERIES.
 (3 Credits)

 Regression and time analysis.
 Specific topics include simple and multiple regression multicollinearity; heteroscedasticity; diagnostics; forecasting with the regression model; binary and multiple-choice models; autocorrelation; random walks; ARIMA models; minimum mean-square-error forecasts and confidence intervals.
-Prereq.: STAT 040 and one of (STAT 072, STAT 130, ACTS 135 or ACTS 141).

 Level: Graduate, Non Degree Coursework, Professional Health Care, Undergraduate